CheeseE/SpongeHammer/README.md

-# Airport arrival scraping tool for Heathrow and Luton airports
+# Flight arrival scraping tool for Heathrow and Luton airports
 ## Backend
 Backend is written in ASP.NET Core 3.1
 ### Running the app